msridhar/error-prone-wiki/Releasing.md

 Look at the pom.xml file to see what version is being snapshotted, e.g. 2.0.1-SNAPSHOT means we want to release 2.0.1.

+As long as we're using the JUnit 13 SNAPSHOT, pass `-DignoreSnapshots=true` to `release:prepare`.

     $ mvn release:prepare -Dtag=v2.X.X
     # accept the default suggestions
     $ mvn release:perform